 The ECB, as the competent authority for the Single Supervisory Mechanism, regularly publishes information on:

 Supervisory disclosure provides information on legal and regulatory texts, including:

-The ECB has undertaken work to harmonise the different supervisory options and discretions (ODs) existing in European legislation (CRR, CRD IV and delegated acts).
-Following a public consultation, it expects to release a final ECB Regulation on ODs in the first quarter of 2016.
+The ECB has undertaken work to harmonise the different supervisory options and discretions (O&Ds) existing in European legislation (CRR, CRD IV and delegated acts).
+Following a public consultation, it released a final ECB Regulation as well as a Guide on O&Ds.

 The ECB has developed a common methodology for the ongoing assessment of banks’ risks, their governance arrangements and their capital and liquidity situation for performing the Supervisory Review and Evaluation Process (SREP).
 It publishes details on the: